 4. Swedish Hill

-1120 W 6th St, Austin, TX, swedishhillaustin.com
+1128 W 6th St, Austin, TX, swedishhillaustin.com

-Related: Best Bakeries in San Francisco
+Related: San Francisco Bakeries

 5. Tiny Pies

+My first encounter with Tiny Pies was at the Austin Food + Wine Festival.
 This small business is built on four generations of family recipes that Amanda and her mom Kit brought to pie fans in Austin.
-The idea for homemade pies you can eat with your hands came from Amanda's 9-year-old son.
+Amanda's 9-year-old son came up with the idea for homemade pies you can eat with your hands.
+The pies are made with natural ingredients and come in sweet (S'mores, blueberry lemon cream) and savory (chicken pot pie, pulled pork mac 'n cheese) varieties; they also sell full-size 9" pies.

-When my Mom passed away in 2021, my friend sent me a half-dozen tiny pies; they offered moments of sweet relief between the tears.
+When my mother passed away in 2021, my friend sent me a half-dozen tiny pies; they offered moments of sweet relief between the tears.
+Tiny Pies is available locally and nationally.
+The original brick-and-mortar location is on Burnet Road, and other shops are in South Lamar, Westlake, Lakeway, and Waco.

 5035 Burnet Rd Ste.
 100, Austin, TX, tinypies.com